raulapg/raulapg.github.io/index.md

 ---
 ## Welcome to My Website

 Hello there!
 My name is Raul, and I am currently a senior studying Business Administration with a concentration in Information Systems at UC Riverside.
-I created this website to showcase some of the projects I have worked on, specifically using Python, SQL, and Tableau.
+I created this website to showcase some of the projects I have worked on, specifically using Python, SQL, Tableau, and ArcGIS Online.